-- identification of the decision to be reconsidered, including the date; - the reasons why the decision should be reconsidered; - the outcome or alternate decision that is being requested; and - the contact information of the person requesting the reconsideration, including their phone number, mailing address and email address (if applicable).
+- a. identification of the decision to be reconsidered, including the date; - b. the reasons why the decision should be reconsidered; - c. the outcome or alternate decision that is being requested; and - d. the contact information of the person requesting the reconsideration, including their phone number, mailing address and email address (if applicable).

-Preliminary issues
+2.2 Preliminary issues

-It may be necessary for the board decision maker to make preliminary decisions, including, but not limited to, whether the requirements of a valid request have been met, whether the decision is one that the board can reconsider, whether the individual is authorized to request a reconsideration, or be a party, and whether the request for reconsideration was received within the required time limit.
+It may be necessary for the board decision maker to decide preliminary issues s, including, but not limited to, whether the requirements of a valid request have been met, whether the decision is one that the board can reconsider, whether the individual is authorized to request a reconsideration, or be a party, and whether the request for reconsideration was received within the required time limit.

-Method of reconsideration
+2.3 Method of reconsideration